B-class Melbourne tram: B1-class

 The B1-class comprises two trams built as prototype light rail vehicles built by Comeng in 1984 and 1985 for the St Kilda and Port Melbourne light rail conversion projects.
-Both B1's were fitted with air compressors and air brakes (the only other trams currently in service also fitted with air brakes are the W class), and were originally fitted with both trolley poles and pantographs.
+Both B1s were fitted with air compressors and air brakes (the only other trams currently in service also fitted with air brakes are the W class), and were originally fitted with both trolley poles and pantographs.
 They were originally built with dual-height steps to allow for level boarding at railway platforms and street level, but both have had these features removed, with low floor stops build adjacent to the railway platforms instead.
 They have a very similar interior to the B2-class, except they have no air-conditioning, and are fitted with opening windows and different sun shades.

 B1 2001 was delivered to the Metropolitan Transit Authority on 7 February 1984 and entered service on 19 December 1984, while B1 2002 entered service on 17 December 1985.
-Both initially operated out of Camberwell depot on routes 70 and 75, before 'B1 2001 was transferred to South Melbourne and B1 2002 to North Fitzroy in 1987 when the St Kilda and Port Melbourne lines opened.
+Both initially operated out of Camberwell depot on routes 70 and 75, before B1 2001 was transferred to South Melbourne and B1 2002 to North Fitzroy in 1987 when the St Kilda and Port Melbourne lines opened.
 Both had compressor issues in the early to mid 2000s, but were later rectified, both being based at East Preston depot by this stage.

 In 2016, both B1-Class trams were meant to have been withdrawn after an organised farewell tour was hosted by Yarra Trams on 2 February 2016.
-However, as of August 2016, B1.2001 remained in service while B1.2002 was in storage.
+However, as of August 2016, B1 2001 remained in service while B1 2002 was in storage.

 As of November 2017, both B1-Class trams were in long-term storage at Preston Workshops after its final run around Melbourne on the 12 November 2017.
-B1.2001 remained in operational state representing the B1-Class trams, but B1.2002 was taken apart for parts for B1.2001.
+B1 2001 remained in operational state representing the B1-Class trams, but B1 2002 was taken apart for parts for B1 2001.

 In February 2018, both B1-Class trams were withdrawn from Yarra Trams services.

+In November 2023, B1 2001 was transferred from Preston Workshops by road to a scrapping facility.
+Meaning no examples of the B1-Class trams in operable state exist.